cld-agency/craftwind-boilerplate/readme.md

-This is an opinionated starter boilerplate for Craft CMS 3 + Tailwind-JIT and Vanilla JS via Laravel Mix 6.
+This is an opinionated starter boilerplate for Craft CMS 4 + Tailwind-JIT and Vanilla JS via Laravel Mix 6.
 No JavaScript frameworks are included.

-This branch does *not* use Tailwind's `base` / preflight layer, because we prefer to have at least _some_ base styling - instead we use our own CSS reset and base styles (see global.scss and elements.scss respectively).
+This branch does *not* use Tailwind's base styles (we're setting `preflight: false`), because we prefer to have at least _some_ base styling - instead we use our own CSS reset and base styles (see global.scss and elements.scss respectively).

 To use this Craft boilerplate:
 ====================================